Two get life term for killing woman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: A model court on Friday handed down life imprisonment to man and his accomplice who had killed his wife in name of honour in Oghi in March last year.
+A model court on Friday handed down life imprisonment to man and his accomplice who had killed his wife in name of honour in Oghi in March last year.
 The judge of model court, Ashfaq Taj, awarded sentence to Mohammad Bashir and Abdul Waris stated to be the brother-in-law of the former.
 The judge also imposed a fine of Rs500,000 each on the convict.
-The convicts were present in court.
+The convicts were present in court along with their counsels when the judge pronounced the verdict.
+The convicts, according to the FIR lodged with Darband Police Station, had taken Mahrukh Jan out in the forest and killed her.

-MANSEHRA: A model court on Friday handed down life imprisonment to man and his accomplice who had killed his wife in name of honour in Oghi in March last year.
+A model court on Friday handed down life imprisonment to man and his accomplice who had killed his wife in name of honour in Oghi in March last year.
 The judge of model court, Ashfaq Taj, awarded sentence to Mohammad Bashir and Abdul Waris stated to be the brother-in-law of the former.
 The judge also imposed a fine of Rs500,000 each on the convict.
-The convicts were present in court.
+The convicts were present in court along with their counsels when the judge pronounced the verdict.
+The convicts, according to the FIR lodged with Darband Police Station, had taken Mahrukh Jan out in the forest and killed her.